betsee/betse/README.md

   `Applications/Utilities`Terminal.app` application).
 .
 Install dependencies:
     >>> sudo port install py34-matplotlib py34-numpy py34-pyside py34-scipy py34-setuptools py34-yaml
 .
-Activate the version of Python required by betse:
+Activate the version of Python required by `betse`:
     >>> sudo port select --set python python34
 .
 Close the terminal, if you like:
     >>> exit
 .
-Manually add the "/opt/local/Library/Frameworks/Python.framework/Versions/3.4/bin" directory
+Manually add the `/opt/local/Library/Frameworks/Python.framework/Versions/3.4/bin` directory
   to the current ${PATH}.
-To do so permanently, edit the ".profile" file in your home directory and change the line beginning with "export PATH" to resemble the following:
+To do so permanently, edit the `.profile` file in your home directory and change the line beginning with `export PATH` to resemble the following:
     export PATH="/opt/local/bin:/opt/local/sbin:/opt/local/Library/Frameworks/Python.framework/Versions/3.4/bin:$PATH"

 Note that MacPorts is a source-based package manager and hence extremely slow.
 Expect the installation of dependencies to take several hours to several days.
 (We're not kidding.)

+#### Microsoft Windows

+Such dependencies are installable under both Microsoft Windows *and* Wine prefixes emulating Windows on non-Windows systems (e.g., Linux, OS X).

+##### Wine

+Under non-Windows systems, such dependencies are installable in a system-wide manner via Wine emulation.
+For simplicity, the following instructions assume use of the PlayOnLinux Wine manager *and* Miniconda Python distribution under 64-bit Ubuntu Linux.
+Thanks to the cross-platform portability of both Wine and Anaconda (if not PlayOnLinux, for obvious reasons), these instructions should trivially generalize to alternate setups (e.g., 32-bit OS X) as well:

+.
+Download the 64-bit Windows installer for Miniconda, an open-source, cross-platform, binary-based Python package manager, from `http://conda.pydata.org/miniconda.html`.
+Miniconda is a minimalist version of Anaconda, a popular full-stack SciPy distribution.
+Whereas Anaconda comes pre-bundled with numerous Python and non-Python dependencies, Miniconda requires manual installation of such dependencies.
+We prefer the latter.
+  Either suffices, however.
+.
+Install PlayOnLinux, an open-source Wine manager simplifying Wine usage.
+    sudo apt-get install playonlinux
+.
+Install the newest 64-bit version of Wine via PlayOnLinux.
+  .
+Run PlayOnLinux.
+  .
+.
+Create a new Wine prefix named `betse` via PlayOnLinux.
+  .
+.
+Open a terminal window.
+.
+Activate the newly installed version of Wine, where `${WINE\_VERSION}` should be replaced by the installed version number (e.g., `1.7.40`).
+    >>> export WINE_HOME="${HOME}/.PlayOnLinux/wine/linux-amd64/${WINE_VERSION}/bin"
+    >>> export WINEPREFIX="${HOME}/.PlayOnLinux/wineprefix/betse"
+    >>> export PATH="${WINE_HOME}:${PATH}"
+.
+Install Miniconda via Wine, where `${MINICONDA\_INSTALLER}` should be replaced by the path to the previously downloaded Miniconda installer (e.g., `~/Downloads/Miniconda3-latest-Windows-x86\_64.exe`).
+    >>> wine "${MINICONDA_INSTALLER}"
+.
+Active the newly installed version of Python, where `${PYTHON\_VERSION}` should be replaced by the installed version number (e.g., `3.4.3`).
+    >>> export PYTHON_HOME="C:\\?????"
+    >>> export PATH="${PYTHON_HOME}:${PATH}"

 ### Optional